sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![In the Kubernetes management dashboard, Services is selected below Discovery and Load Balancing in the navigation menu.
 At right are three boxes that display various information about the web service deployment: Details, Pods, and Events.](media/image94.png "Display External Endpoint")

 14. In the top navigation, select the `speakers` and `sessions` links.
-Note that no data is displayed, although we have connected to our Cosmos DB instance, there is no data loaded.
-You will resolve this by running the content-init application as a Kubernetes Job in Task 5.

     ![A screenshot of the web site showing no data displayed.](media/Ex2-Task3.11.png "Web site home page")

 ### Task 4: Deploy a service using a Helm chart

-In this task, you will deploy the web service using a [Helm](https://helm.sh/) chart to streamline the installing and managing the container-based application on the Azure Kubernetes cluster.
+In this task, you will deploy the **content-web** service using a [Helm](https://helm.sh/) chart to streamline the installing and managing the container-based application on the AKS cluster.

-You will configure a Helm Chart that will be used to deploy and configure the **content-web** container image to Kubernetes.
-This is a technique that can be used to more easily deploy and manage the application on the Azure Kubernetes Cluster.

 1. From the Kubernetes dashboard, under **Workloads**, select **Deployments**.